kodlian/SwiftRegexDSL/README.md

 ```

-As regex is defined as a `Struct` and the DSL supports control flows, it is easy to define parameters as a type property:
+A regex is defined as a `Struct` and the DSL supports control flows, it is easy to define parameters as a type property:
 ```swift
 import SwiftRegexDSL